-Key Stage 4

 You will need to:

 Ensure that you revise thoroughly!

-- Use the revision guides that you will be given by your teacher later in the year.
+- Use the revision guides and flash cards that you have been given by your teacher.

-- Attend any after school revision classes that are held.
+- Attend any intervention classes that you are invited to.

 - Always answer questions in lots of detail; include specific information and clear explanations to support your response, because vague comments will not earn you marks.
 “I know this to be true because it happened” is not ok!!!